I hated Skyline for a long time.

 I Googled some recipes and I found they mostly were lacking some crucial ingredients in my opinion.
 Once I got back in the “lab” I made my adjustments during initial experiments.
 I seared the beef, and then sautéed diced onions and garlic in the rendered fat.
 I then added my spices which consisted of the usual cumin, oregano, nutmeg and cinnamon.
 I added allspice and cut the recommended chocolate in half.
 Instead of generic chili powder, I smoked my own chipotles to grind into a powder.
 The chipotles along with smoked paprika and fire roasted tomatoes imparts a genuine smokiness to the chili.
 Finally I added the beef back to the pot, mashed it up real fine, and cooked it down with broth and tomato sauce.
 My wife, Laura, loved it at first taste.
 We put it over some macaroni, added shredded cheese, snapped pictures, and later I posted it on IG.
 The Cincy Chili Heads came out of the woodwork to shame me for not serving it over spaghetti.
 Utter blasphemy.

 Meanwhile, I had been tinkering with an old family recipe that we simply call “Baba’s Mac & Cheese”.
 It’s pretty basic - just macaroni, cheddar, and eggs baked in a casserole dish topped with melted Kraft singles.
 I love it, as do my sisters.
 Our spouses though?
 Not so much.
 Laura said it’s a bit bland (offended) but since her opinion was seconded I figured I should try to elevate the dish in some way.
 I started with the obvious - scrapping the “fake cheese” singles and using extra sharp cheddar on top as well as throughout the whole mix.
 After a few iterations I settled on a recipe that includes copious amounts of cracked pepper and Makalo - a Macedonian garlic-oil-lemon juice emulsion.
 It received a passing grade from the non-Macedonian family members.
 But a passing grade just isn't good enough for me.
+I scrapped that recipe.

 From here on out I put chocolate in my chili.